fenghe12/facevid-1k/README.md

 generation models, publicly available as a resource contribu- tion to hopefully advance the research field.

+A small part of FaceVid-1K dataset, about 20h now is available. please check https://huggingface.co/datasets/jjuik2014/FaceVid-1K-Part.
+The rest of the data open source process will follow the review process of our paper.

 If you find FaceVid-1K useful for your work please cite:
 ```
 @inproceedings{Di2024FaceVid1KAL,